 The Scheme

-This guide is a short description of the conditions of membership and main Scheme benefits that apply if you pay into the L G P S on or after 1 April 2015.
+This guide briefly describes the membership conditions and main Scheme benefits that apply if you pay into the L G P S on or after 1 April 2015.

 The guide is not relevant for councillors.

+Any reference to the L G P S or the Scheme is a reference to the L G P S in Scotland.

 What kind of scheme is it?

-The L G P S is a tax approved, defined benefit occupational pension scheme which was set up under the Public Service Pensions Act 2013 and, in the case of the L G P S (Transitional Provisions and Savings) (Scotland) Regulations 2014, under the Superannuation Act 1972.
+The L G P S is a tax approved, defined benefit occupational pension scheme.

 The L G P S was contracted out of the State Second Pension scheme (S2P) until 5 April 2016.
-From 6 April 2016, the ‘contracted out’ status ended for all pension schemes due to the introduction of the single tier State Pension.
+From 6 April 2016, ‘contracted out’ status ended for all pension schemes due to the introduction of the single tier State Pension.

+The Scheme was set up under the Public Service Pensions Act 2013 and, in the case of the L G P S (Transitional Provisions and Savings) (Scotland) Regulations 2014, under the Superannuation Act 1972.

 The L G P S meets the government's standards under the automatic enrolment provisions of the Pensions Act 2008.

 The amount of pension you earn in a Scheme year is worked out each year and added to your pension account.
-The total amount of pension in your pension account is revalued at the end of each Scheme year so your pension keeps up with the cost of living.
+The total amount in your pension account is revalued at the end of each Scheme year so your pension keeps up with the cost of living.

 The L G P S is very secure because the benefits are set out in law.